Skip to main content

 The goals and activity of MEDA are in line with the mission of universities of applied sciences: doing applied research to support knowledge-based solutions to relevant practical problems in society.
 In order to implement its critical agenda, MEDA activities are specifically designed to bridge the gap between research, teaching and consultancy.
 These activities are therefore integrated in MEDA.
 Research aims at improving and disseminating critical knowledge on the issue addressed among the relevant scientific community at national and international level.
 Teaching aims at improving the quality of critical competences in the relevant areas of professional training: media culture and production, teaching assessment, media education, elderly care, occupational therapy, critical media literacy, etc.

-On epistemological grounds, all the projects share a social-constructionist approach, which in essence, consists of the idea that reality is socially constructed by institutionalized communicative structures.
-Applied to scientific research this idea i
+On epistemological grounds, all the projects share a social-constructionist approach, which in essence, consists of the idea that reality is socially constructed by institutionalised communicative structures.

 Journals